 What?
 Did I really just read that?
 Yes, yes you did.
-The beauty of this website are some of the free sample items, some items the collaborator needs to pay for; however they get to keep it after doing a review.
+The beauty of signing up is some of the free sample items, money, and keeping what a collaborator pays for.

-As a blogger certain companies pitch there ideas along with the payment amount.
-Should you choose to accept my advise it to set up a Paypal account for receiving payments.
-It’s better to be secured when it comes to money.
+As a blogger, certain companies pitch their ideas along with the payment amount.
+Should you accept my advice, set up a Zelle Pay or a Venmo account for receiving payments.
+It’s better to be secure when it comes to your money.

 After reading this article published by Now The End Begins, I just knew I had to share it with my readers.

 Revelation 13:16-18 says “And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads: And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name.
 Here is wisdom.
 Let him that hath understanding count the number of the beast: for it is the number of a man; and his number is Six hundred threescore and six.”